Kitchener, Ontario: Air

-The closest airport to Kitchener is the Region of Waterloo International Airport in nearby Breslau, about 12 km by road from downtown Kitchener.
+The closest airport to Kitchener is the Region of Waterloo International Airport (CYKF/YKF) in nearby Breslau, about 12 km by road from downtown Kitchener.
 While it is a thriving general-aviation field, it is not heavily served by scheduled airlines.
-WestJet offers year-round service to Calgary and weekly service to Orlando in the winter.
-Sunwing Airlines offers seasonal service to Cayo Santa Maria.
-Most air travellers use Toronto's Lester B. Pearson International Airport or John C. Munro Hamilton International Airport.
+WestJet offers year-round service to Calgary.
+Flair has the largest presence at YKF using the airport, formally using the airport as a main base.
+Flair closed the crew base at the airport in October of 2025 alongside the closing of international routes to Mexico, The Caribbean and the United states choosing to focus on Domestic routes such as Calgary, Halifax, Vancouver and Abbotsford.
+Air Canada in partnership with landline bus services offers busses to and from Toronto Pearson International.
 There is a helipad in Kitchener near Google's Kitchener offices.
 In June, 2017 the helipad was temporarily closed due to possible interference from a construction crane on the flight path.

 Media

 Neighbourhoods

 There are 10 wards, and 53 planning communities or neighbourhoods.
 There are also 29 neighbourhood associations recognized by the city, which in some cases do not correspond to the names and boundaries of planning communities designated by the city.
 In some cases the neighbourhood associations cover several neighbourhoods and/or planning communities and the name of one neighbourhood is sometimes used to refer to the entire area.

 The Stanley Park Neighbourhood Association, for example, covers much of the eastern and southeastern area of the city including the planning communities of Stanley Park, Heritage Park, Idlewood, and Grand River North and South.
 Further complicating things is that the first area of development named Stanley Park, which is where Stanley Park school is located and where Stanley Park Conservation Area is located, has been included within the city's planning district of Heritage Park, leaving only later-developed areas of Stanley Park plus an adjacent residential neighbourhood to the south, originally referred to as Sunnyside, in the Stanley Park planning neighbourhood.
 The Forest Heights Neighbourhood Association includes the Forest Hills neighbourhood/planning district to the east of Forest Heights proper.